 Who we are

-We are Leslie McLellan in Lake Arrowhead, California, USA, and Sheila Scarborough in Round Rock, Texas, USA … the Tourism Currents team.
+We are Leslie McLellan in Whitefish, Montana, USA and Sheila Scarborough in Round Rock, Texas, USA … the Tourism Currents team.

 Our business address is:

 Tourism Currents, LLC

 402 West Palm Valley Blvd, Suite A, #134

 Round Rock, TX 78664

 What personal data we collect and why we collect it

 When visitors leave comments on our site, such as at the bottom of a blog post or as a question in the comments of one of our lesson modules, we collect the data shown in the comments form – and also the visitor’s IP address and browser user agent string – to help spam detection.